LeoBertini/CoralMethodsPaper/README.md

 ## [RScriptsMainFiguresAndStats](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/RScriptsMainFiguresAndStats)
 This directory contains code for:

 1 - R code to produce all base figures used in the publication.
+Statistical analyses therein.